The hard-to-have conversations

 Young people 13-17

 - Teenagers are often curious and want to know about sex.
 If we do not talk with our teens about sex (and pornography), they may seek information from friends or the internet – and they may get the wrong information.

 - There is a risk that the messages pornography teaches can be misleading.

 - Conversations about healthy sexuality set your teen up for more positive relationships, greater relationship satisfaction, and higher levels of wellbeing.

-- For advice on particularly important topics to cover for teenagers, including consent, respect and safety, see the advice for parents in online pornography.
+- For advice on particularly important topics to cover for teenagers, including consent, respect and safety, see the advice for parents in online porn.

 I need help to start the chat